Wambosa/spatula/README.md

 ---------------------------
 ### Dependency Install Tips
 _For the purposes of the code-challenge, I have created a swift set of commands to get this up and running on an ubuntu 18 machine.
-Apple and/or windows support is not availible at this time (though it may possibly work on apple's bash out of the box)._
+Apple and/or windows support is not available at this time (though it may possibly work on apple's bash out of the box)._

 docker-compose
 ```